mklopets/selenimation/README.md

 * `afterTyping` - time in milliseconds to sleep after 'typing' the last character.
 Default: *1000*

 * `afterSelection` - time in milliseconds to sleep after 'selecting' the last character.
 Default: *1000*

+### Styling

+Selenimation comes almost unstyled out of the box. `/selenimation/selenimation.css` only controls the basic appearance of the selection and the underline by default.
+The colors, fonts and layout may be changed according to your needs.

+Use the `.selenimation-highlighted` class in your CSS to change the appearance of the selected text (background, color, unicorns, etc).

+`padding-bottom` for the `.selenimation-highlighted` must match the `border-bottom-width` of `.selenimation-progress-*` in order for the selection to appear the same size as the rest of the string.